leorickli/wordpress-aws/9 - Installing WordPress.md

 <img width="673" alt="Screenshot 2023-05-27 at 21 38 02" src="https://github.com/leorickli/wordpress-aws/assets/106999054/9a211a2d-c1ac-4631-bb13-68c31b425168">

-Once we finished on filling the info required, we have exit Nano, to do that, press "Control + X" > "Y" > "Enter"
+Once we finished on filling the info required, we have exit Nano, to do that, press "Control + X" > "Y" > "Enter".

 ### 9. Restart the webserver
 ```
 service httpd restart
 ```

+### First login

+We can now connect into our Wordpress website, just copy your instance's "Public IPv4 address" again and paste it on your browser